 This section was moved and is no longer kept up to date.
 For a detailed, up-to-date step-by-step guide, see the Paessler website: How to set up notifications via the PRTG web interface.

-This documentation refers to the PRTG System Administrator user accessing the Ajax interface on a master node.
-If you use other user accounts, interfaces, or nodes, you might not see all of the options in the way described here.
-If you use a cluster installation, note that failover nodes are read-only by default.
+This documentation refers to an administrator that accesses the PRTG web interface on a master node.
+Other user accounts, interfaces, or failover nodes might not have all of the options in the way described here.
+In a cluster, note that failover nodes are read-only by default.

 - Step 1: Provide necessary information about the delivery of notifications (SMTP and SMS).

 - Step 2: Specify the recipients of notifications for each user account.

 - Step 3: Specify the notification methods and content to create the actual notifications.

 - Step 4: Define limits that change a sensor's status (this is not necessary for every kind of notification).